sciling/garment-cleanup/README.md

 <img src="img/corrected_2.jpg"  width="384" height="576">

-Suppose a directory *img* that contains the following structure:
+Now, suppose a directory *img* that contains the following structure:
 - img/image_1.jpg
 - img/image_2.jpg
 - img/class_A/image_1.jpg
 - img/class_A/image_2.jpg
 - img/class_B/image_1.jpg
-- img/class_B/image_1.jpg
+- img/class_B/image_2.jpg

 The script can be used to process all the images contained in the directory *img* as follows:
 ```console